-This notice provides interim guidance on informational reporting to employees of the cost of their employer-sponsored group health plan coverage.
-This informational reporting is required under § 6051(a)(14) of the Code, enacted as part of the Affordable Care Act to provide useful and comparable consumer information to employees on the cost of their health care coverage.
-As more fully described below --
+This notice restates and amends the interim guidance on informational reporting to employees of the cost of their employer-sponsored group health plan coverage initially provided in Notice 2011-28, 2011-16 I.R.B.
+656. This informational reporting is required under § 6051(a)(14) of the Internal Revenue Code (Code), enacted as part of the Patient Protection and Affordable Care Act of 2010 (the Affordable Care Act), Public Law, 111-148, to provide useful and comparable consumer information to employees on the cost of their health care coverage.
+Notice 2011-28 solicited comments on various aspects of the reporting requirement.
+In response to comments, this notice supersedes Notice 2011-28 and makes the following changes to the guidance provided in Notice 2011-28: